Paulluguja/Paulluguja/README.md

 - 👋 Hi, I’m paul
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in front end development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m
-- 💞️ I’m looking to collaborate on projtcts

 <!---
 Paulluguja/Paulluguja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.